Laurel Libby: COVID-19 response

 In December 2020, Libby published an opinion piece in the Lewiston Sun Journal opposing lockdowns in long-term care facilities during the COVID-19 pandemic in Maine.
 In January 2021, she was criticized along with another representative for wearing a "chin shield", rather than a face covering, while conducting business on the Maine State House property, where CDC-approved face coverings were mandatory COVID-19 precautions.
 The criticism prompted House leaders to clarify and reiterate which face coverings were acceptable for conducting State House duties.
 While most meetings and committee hearings of the 130th Maine legislature were held remotely during the pandemic, Libby participated from her seat on the House floor.

-In August 2021, Libby spoke at an Augusta, Maine rally opposing a new statewide COVID-19 vaccination requirement for Maine healthcare employees, declaring "To be clear, this is war!".
+In August 2021, Libby spoke at an Augusta, Maine, rally opposing a new statewide COVID-19 vaccination requirement for Maine healthcare employees, declaring "To be clear, this is war!".
 She encouraged healthcare employees to walk away from their jobs rather than become vaccinated.

 Maine House

 Libby announced her candidacy for Maine House District 64 in May 2020, challenging incumbent Bettyann Sheats.
-Her campaign was endorsed by the National Rifle Association, the Make Liberty Win PAC, and the Christian Civic League of Maine; and supported by the Don’t Tread on Maine PAC; the Women’s Leadership Fund; former Maine gubernatorial candidate Shawn Moody; Bruce Poliquin; and Susan Collins’ Dirigo PAC, as well as several fellow anti-vaccination activists from the 2020 people's veto campaign.
+Her campaign was endorsed by the NRA Political Victory Fund, the Make Liberty Win PAC, and the Christian Civic League of Maine; and supported by the Don't Tread on Maine PAC; the Women's Leadership Fund; former Maine gubernatorial candidate Shawn Moody; Bruce Poliquin; and Susan Collins' Dirigo PAC, as well as several fellow anti-vaccination activists from the 2020 people's veto campaign.
 Libby did not incorporate or mention her anti-vaccine activism while campaigning for the House.

 Libby co-sponsored a bill proposed by Representative Heidi Sampson of Alfred seeking to enact the Stop Guilt by Accusation Act, a measure which requires media organizations to follow up on stories involving accused crimes.
 The bill has been proposed and defeated in several other U.S. states and was defeated in committee on May 5, 2021.

 Libby served on the Judiciary committee from December 2020 until May 2021 when she and fellow representatives Heidi Sampson, Sherman Hutchins, Chris Johansen, Michael Lemelin, Jim Thorne, and John Andrews entered the Maine State House without required face coverings.
 The group was stopped by Capitol Police and asked to put on masks, but they refused to do so, requesting a meeting with the House Speaker Ryan Fecteau to clarify a ruling by the Legislative Council requiring the masks at the State House despite a statewide lift on the mask mandate.
 When the legislators' request for an audience with the Speaker was denied, they continued past capitol police and entered the State House.
 All seven lawmakers were relieved of their committee assignments effective May 25, 2021.
 Shortly after the incident, Libby posted a fundraising plea on her official Facebook page, drawing ire from Fecteau and some constituents.